TurboWarp/docs/docs/development/extensions/hats.md

 ## Exercises

 1. Create an event-based hat block that runs every second.
 2. Create a block with a text input that will run a normal Scratch broadcast.
-The builtin "when I receive" block has the full opcode "event_whenbroadcastreceived" and its single argument is called "BROADCAST_OPTION" which is the name of the broadcast.
+The built-in "when I receive" block has the full opcode "event_whenbroadcastreceived" and its single argument is called "BROADCAST_OPTION" which is the name of the broadcast.

 ## Next steps